YBHwang/clova-developer-guide/en-JP/CEK/Guides/Build_Clova_Home_Extension.md

-# Creating a Clova Home extension
+# Creating a Clova Home Extension

-Clova Home extensions provide remote control features for home IoT devices through third-party IoT services.
-Clova Home extensions must provide CEK with the information of IoT devices which can be controlled by the user.
-Also, when Clova Home extensions receive a control request for an IoT device from CEK, it must perform an appropriate action and return the results.
-The diagram below shows the operation of the Clova Home extension.
+Clova Home Extensions provide remote control features for home IoT devices through third-party IoT services.
+Clova Home Extensions must provide CEK with the information of IoT devices which can be controlled by the user.
+Also, when Clova Home Extensions receive a control request for an IoT device from CEK, it must perform an appropriate action and return the results.
+The diagram below shows the operation of the Clova Home Extension.

 ![](/CEK/Resources/Images/CEK_Clova_Home_Extension_Operation_Structure.png)